sneha-chowd/MAGinator-COMP383/README.md

 -Used by MAGinator to assign taxonomic classifications

-# Preprocessing Before Running MAGinator
+# Before Running MAGinator
-- Install Miniconda
+- Install Miniconda (snakemake and mamba are included with this)

           #in the terminal
           wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh